Skip to content

 To start using a login script, select the domain and click 'edit credentials'.
 You'll put in your username/password, and then 'activate' the login for the domain, and that should be it!
 The next time you try to get something from that site, the first request will wait (usually about ten seconds) while a login popup performs the login.
 Most logins last for about thirty days (and many refresh that 30-day timer every time you make a new request), so once you are set up, you usually never notice it again, especially if you have a subscription on the domain.

-1. Get a web browser add-on that lets you export a cookies.txt (either for the whole browser or just for that domain) and then drag and drop that cookies.txt file onto the hydrus network->data->review session cookies dialog.
+1. Get a web browser add-on that lets you export a cookies.txt (either for the whole browser or just for that domain) from a browser that is logged in, and then drag and drop that cookies.txt file onto the hydrus network->data->review session cookies dialog.
 This sometimes does not work if your add-on's export formatting is unusual.
 If it does work, hydrus will import and use those cookies, which skips the login by making your hydrus pretend to be your browser directly.
 This is obviously advanced and hacky, so if you need to do it, let me know how you get on and what tools you find work best!

 Difficult Sites

-Boorus are usually easy to parse from, and there are many hydrus downloaders available that work well.
-Other sites are less easy to download from.
-Some will purposefully disguise access behind captchas or difficult login tokens that the hydrus downloader just isn't clever enough to handle.
+Some sites are just too complicated for the hydrus downloader engine.
 In these cases, it can be best just to go to an external downloader program that is specially tuned for these complex sites.

 It takes a bit of time to set up these sorts of programs--and if you get into them, you'll likely want to make a script to help automate their use--but if you know they solve your problem, it is well worth it!